 I became interested in the 1918 time period while researching my family’s history.
 My grandfather, Martin Evenson, was one of the survivors of the ill-fated Tuscania–a British luxury ocean liner ocean refurbished to carry troops to Europe to fight in France.
 On February 5, 1918, the ship was torpedoed by the German U-Boat UB 77 in the North Sea between Northern Ireland and Scotland.
 As the ship sank, survivors escaped in lifeboats or tried to swim to shore.
 Many were picked up by fishing boats, but others soldiers were killed by rough waves and the rocky coast of the Island of Islay.
 Over 200 lost their lives.

 My great uncle, Private Arthur J. Evanston (9th Infantry, 2nd Division) was killed in action November 8, 1918–just 3 days before the Armistice was signed.
 Arthur is buried at Meuse-Argonne American Cemetery, near Romagne-sous-Monfaucon, in France.
-My grandfather did learn of his brother’s passing until Martin’s return to Wisconsin.
+My grandfather did not learn of his brother’s passing until Martin returned to Wisconsin.

 As I read more about the history of WWI and the events taking place in America between 1917-1920, I became fascinated.
 It was a period of great change and turmoil.
 The U.S. had reluctantly entered the war in 1917, helping the allies defeat the Germans.
 Suffragettes marched on Washington, some women being beaten and jailed.
 The “drys” won support for Prohibition–our nation’s “grand experiment.”
 The Great Influenza killed thousands–sometimes in a single day.
 The Red Scare grew as anarchists and communism appeared to threaten the American way of life.